 However, one would think combining fatigue with inexperienced medical professionals is a recipe for medical disasters.
 Hospitals and the ACGME need to be more diligent in enforcing the time restrictions.

-The Washington, D.C. medical malpractice attorneys at Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP help those injured due to medical errors.
-Call us today to speak to one of our attorneys.
+The Washington, D.C. medical malpractice attorneys at Koonz McKenney Johnson & DePaolis LLP help those injured due to medical errors.
+Contact us today to speak to one of our attorneys.